ad-blocker-hunter/adblock-research/intent.ly/tag-v6.07-analysis.md

 # Analysis of `tag-v6.07.js`

-This document provides an analysis of the `tag-v6.07.js` script, which is the core tracking and overlay engine for the Intent.ly (formerly Smarter Click) service.
+This document provides an analysis of the `tag-v6.07.js` script, which is the core tracking and overlay engine for the intent.ly (formerly Smarter Click) service.

 ### Summary